 Sometimes the parties agree that the parent of primary residence has the ability to pick the nursery school.
 Other plans have the parent of primary residence having to confer with the parent of alternate residence on the choice of nursery schools or the choice of churches, or religion.
 If one parent has always been the parent that took care of the doctors, teachers, schools, then the parties may agree that that parent will continue in that function.

-However, if the parties are now divorcing and the parent of alternate residence feels that they now want to be more involved, it’s appropriate, that because they’re getting a divorce, then the parties may agree that neither party will choose a doctor without conferring with the other parent and entering into an agreement.
+However, if the parties are now divorcing and the parent of alternate residence feels that they now want to be more involved, then the parties may agree that neither party will choose a doctor without conferring with the other parent and entering into an agreement.

 New Jersey attorney Cynthia Ann Brassington is certified by the Supreme Court of New Jersey as a Matrimonial Law Attorney, and regularly helps people to resolve their divorce-related issues, from property division, to child support, and custody.
 To learn more about Cynthia and her practice visit www.LinwoodFamilyLaw.com.